TritonDataCenter/rfd/rfd/0161/README.md

 rust needs some thought.

 What is the experience like using DTrace on rust binaries?
 Creating static probes?
-Are there things needed that woud enhance/improve the experience?
+Are there things needed that would enhance/improve the experience?

 What is the port-mortem experience with rust binaries?
 How difficult is it to analyize a core file from a rust binary?
 We currently have changes out for